redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/list-namespace.md

 sidebar_position: 2
 ---

+## Description

 You can use `odo list namespace` to list all the available namespaces within the cluster.
 If you are on a Kubernetes cluster, this command will return a list of Namespace resources, but on an OpenShift cluster, it will return a list of Project resources.

+## Running the Command

 To list all the namespaces, you can run `odo list namespace`:
 ```shell
 odo list namespace
 ```

 Example -
 ```sh
 $ odo list namespace